JamesMenetrey/Awesome-CV/README.md

 - Provide the command `\signaturepicture` to insert a signature at the end of the cover letter.
 - Prevent that a heading is alone just before a pagebreak (introduction of the package [needspace](https://tex.stackexchange.com/a/32113/108649)).
 - The commands `\recipient` or `\recipientname` and `\recipientaddress` are optional.
+- The first letter of the titles are highlights (instead of the three first).

 ## What is Awesome CV?